The Problem of “Fire and Forget” in Web Design

 The practice of “fire and forget” is, in essence, doing something, and then never again looking at or touching it.
-It’s very popular among agencies and marketing teams but, from my experience, it happens everywhere.
+It’s common among agencies and marketing teams but, from my experience, happens everywhere.
 Maybe we ourselves could pull a project out of our code repositories that we’ve once set up, and never again dealt with.

 There are two key issues with “fire and forget.”